Note that venerable proverb: Children and fools always speak the truth. The

 |

-do it yourself. - Written in Clara Clemens copy of The Gilded Age You cain't pray a lie.
+in it: anybody can do it, you don't have to employ a dog.
+You cain't pray a lie.
 The most outrageous lies that can be invented will find believers if

 of trouble.
 The lie, as a virtue, a principle, is eternal; the lie, as a recreation,